 One of the most common questions we get asked by customers is “how do I know if I had PPI?”
 We’re here to answer this question and let you know how you can make a claim.

-The United Kingdom is dealing with a bank scam that has affected a large part of the population.
-Payment Protection Insurance (also known in some cases as credit insurance, credit protection insurance, or loan repayment insurance) is a product that was introduced by the major banks as a way to help provide protection to consumers in the event of a life crisis that would prevent them from paying off your debt.
+Payment Protection Insurance (PPI) is a product that was introduced by the major banks as a way to help provide protection to consumers in the event of a life crisis that would prevent them from paying off debt.

-So the question many people have is, how do I know if I have Payment Protection Insurance?
+So, the question many people have is, how do I know if I was mis-sold PPI?

 How Do I know If I Have PPI?

 The first step to check if you had PPI is to investigate if you had any products on which PPI was mis-sold.
 These include the following financial products: